catmaid/CATMAID/API_CHANGELOG.md

 - `POST /{project_id}/skeletons/import`:
   The new parameters `source_id` and `source_url` allow to associate a source data reference with the imported skeleton.
+The new list parameter "annotations" can have annotation names, which are added to the import skeleton.
+By default only the annotation "Import" is set.

 - `POST /{project_id}/skeleton/join`:
   The new parameter `lose_sampler_handling` controls how to deal with samplers